 The total U.S. long-term care spending is substantial.
 That total reached $210.9 billion in 2011, about 1.4 percent of the gross domestic product.
 But even if it doubles, that U.S. spending is predicted to be in line with long-term care costs in other developed nations, such as the United Kingdom, Germany and Japan, or between 2.5 percent and 3 percent of gross domestic product.

-In the U.S. while the government pays most of the cost through Medicaid, patients and their families contribute a substantial amount as well.
-Few people purchase private long-term care policies, many in the mistaken believe that such care is covered under their general policies or by Medicare.
+In the U.S., while the government pays most of the cost through Medicaid, patients and their families contribute a substantial amount as well.
+Few people purchase private long-term care policies, many mistakenly believe that such care is covered under their general policies or by Medicare.
 Others find policies too expensive, or decide the benefits they offer are too limited to be worth the cost.
 One result is that of total U.S. long-term care spending in 2011, $45.5 billion or 21.5 percent was paid directly by patients or their families, most often by patients’ spouses or adult daughters.

 The high cost of nursing home and assisted living care is already leading families to look for other options.
 An average nursing home stay is about $84,000 a year.
 Assisted living care costs about $42,000 annually.
 But even home care is expensive at about $20 an hour.
 A year’s care can equal 88 percent of household income for older adults.